I make the same point every time I drive and review an Iveco Daily – you just can’t beat having the engine up front and not under the cab.

 My test vehicle was fitted with optional two standalone seats, rather than the standard fitment of a driver’s seat and bench combo (i.e. capacity for three).

-This provides a more comfortable seat should you require capacity for just one passenger (such as for a camper configuration), but you do miss out on the huge under-seat storage space that you get with the conventional layout – check that out in this Iveco Daily van review.
+This provides a more comfortable seat should you require capacity for just the one passenger (such as for a camper configuration), but you do miss out on the huge under-seat storage space that you get with the conventional layout – check that out in this Iveco Daily van review.

 The seats are surprisingly comfortable in the Iveco Daily (regardless of configuration) and you have air-conditioning, a good stereo system, etc. to keep you entertained and comfy.